Intelligent-Mobile-Systems-Group-2/backend/README.md

     }

-## GET request for boundary collisions at specific date
+## GET request for boundary collisions at specific date & time

 ### Request